-- The lemon rosemary chicken marinade recipe contains just 6 ingredients (including the salt and pepper!) and is made up of largely pantry basics!
+This grilled lemon rosemary chicken marinade contains just 6 simple ingredients including the salt and pepper.
+Plus chicken breasts!

-- Chicken: You can use chicken breast or thighs.
-When using chicken breasts, use 3-4 medium-to-large breasts cut in half.
-I used boneless and skinless.
-You could also use boneless skinless chicken thighs (no need to cut them in half).
+- Chicken: You can use boneless skinless chicken breasts or chicken thighs.
+When using chicken breasts, use 3-4 large chicken breasts cut in half.
+You can also use boneless skinless chicken thighs and no need to cut them in half.

-- Lemons: This is a recipe where you need fresh, real lemons (not bottled lemon juice)- preferably organic and unwaxed.
-We’ll be using the juice and zest of one and slicing the second for the lemon rosemary marinade for grilled chicken
+- Lemons: This is a chicken recipe where you need fresh, real lemons and not bottled lemon juice.
+We’ll be using the juice and zest of one lemon and slicing the second lemon for the lemon rosemary marinade for grilled chicken.

 - Rosemary: Use fresh rosemary sprigs and mince the leaves for the best results.
-However, you could also use 2 tbsp dried rosemary instead for the grilled rosemary chicken breast.
+However, you could also use 2 tablespoons dried rosemary instead for the grilled lemon rosemary chicken breast.